CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [How do you add Bootstrap buttons in Bootstrap Table]: https://stackoverflow.com/a/39793454/9935654
 [Trim string's suffix or extension?]: https://stackoverflow.com/a/21538822/9935654
 [How can I reference a commit in an issue comment on GitHub?]: https://stackoverflow.com/q/8910271/9935654
+[How do I (succinctly) remove the first element from a slice in Go?]: https://stackoverflow.com/a/23532104/9935654
+[error: template: “…” is an incomplete or empty template]: https://stackoverflow.com/q/49043292/9935654

 {{< /table/bootstrap-table >}}